Four Oaks, North Carolina

 Four Oaks is a town in Johnston County, North Carolina, United States.
-As of the 2010 census it had a population of 1,921, up from 1,424 in 2000.
+As of the 2020 census, Four Oaks had a population of 2,158.

 History

 Four Oaks was one of several towns founded along a branch of the Wilmington and Weldon Railroad, completed though Johnston County in 1886.

 Four Oaks—named for four oak tree sprouts growing from a stump—incorporated in 1889, and at that time had a post office, a public gin, saw and grist mills, a saloon and general store, a church, and a population of 25.
 Cotton and tobacco farming were notable industries in the surrounding community.

 A brick school for white students opened in 1923.
 By the 1930s, several rural schools near Four Oaks consolidated, and enrollment at the brick school increased to over 1,900 students, after which the school claimed to be the world's "largest rural consolidated school".
 An arsonist destroyed the building in 1987.
 An elementary school for black students opened in 1928.

 Street lights were installed in 1907, and by 1910 Four Oaks had a population of 329.

 The Four Oaks Commercial Historic District was listed on the National Register of Historic Places in 2006.